9999years/coolgirldoc/README.md

 A Python API documentation generator (for cool girls & their friends) written in Rust.

 Minimum viable product:
-- Use a super-speedy and ✨parallel✨ Rust CLI
+- A super-speedy and ✨parallel✨ Rust CLI
 - Write your docs in markdown
 - Link to items in intersphinx inventories